 - Perform randomized and scheduled checkups to ensure compliance with protocols.

-- If a confirmed case is registered among workers, the protocols approved by the Ministry of Health and the Saudi Center for Disease Protection and Control must be applied.
+- If a confirmed case is registered among workers, the protocols approved by the MOH and PHA must be applied.

 - Conduct mandatory health and safety training on COVID-19 for all employees

-- Place informative panels at the entrances of factories that clarifies the safety and prevention practices and updates regarding Covid-19.
+- Place informative panels at the entrances of factories that clarify the safety and prevention practices and updates regarding Covid-19.

 - Appoint protocol managers to ensure that established protocols issued by the competent authorities are followed.